koleopteros/RPGuide/README.md

 # RPGuide
-Guide to build a role playing character for a general Role playing game
+Helps people with managing a role playing character for a general Role playing game.
+Not much to manage as for now, we can only create a character.

 App loads up Splash Activity which will then load Main Activity.
 Splash should only show momentarily.
 We could potentially induce a delay, but I dont care about that.